Scheduling with Gaps: New Models and Algorithms: Preliminaries

-For instances with deadlines, we can restrict our attention to schedules $S$ that satisfy the \emph{earliest-deadline property (EDP)}: at any time $t$, either $S$ is idle at $t$ or it schedules a pending job with the earliest deadline.
-Using the standard exchange argument, any schedule can be converted into one that satisfies the earliest-deadline property and has the same set of busy slots.
-Without loss of generality, we can make the following assumptions about $\calJ$: (i) $r_j \le d_j$ for each $j$, and (ii) all jobs are ordered according to deadlines, that is $d_{1}\le \ldots\leq d_{n}$.
-Further, we can assume that (iii) all release times are distinct and all deadlines are distinct.
-The validity of assumption (iii) can be justified as follows.
-If two release times are equal, say when $r_i = r_j$ for $i\neq j$, and $d_i \le d_j$, then we can modify the instance by setting $r_j = r_j + 1$.
-Symmetrically, if $d_i = d_j$ and $r_i \le r_j$ then we can set $d_i = d_i-1$.
-If this change produces a job with $d_i < r_i$, then job $i$ cannot of course be scheduled.
+To show that assumption~(iii) is valid, we modify the original instance as follows: If two release times are equal, say when $r_i = r_j$ and $d_j \le d_i$ for $i\neq j$, then we let $r_i = r_i + 1$.
+Symmetrically, if $d_i = d_j$ and $r_i \le r_j$ then we let $d_i = d_i-1$.
+If this change produces a job $i$ with $d_i < r_i$, then job $i$ cannot of course be scheduled.
 For problems where the feasibility is a requirement, we can then report that the instance is not feasible.
 For other problems, we can remove this job $i$ from the instance altogether.
-It is easy to show, by a simple exchange argument, that the new schedule has the same throughput as the original one, so the correctness of our algorithms for the scheduling models with deadlines is not affected.
-These modifications can be done in time $O(n\log n)$, so they have no impact on the overall running time of our algorithms.
+The correctness of assumption~(iii) can be justified using a standard exchange argument that we formalize by proving the lemma below.
+(Schedules considered in this lemma are allowed to be partial.)

+\begin{lemma} Let $\calJ'$ be the instance obtained by modifying a given instance $\calJ$ as explained above, and let $X$ be some set of time slots.
+Then $\calJ$ has a schedule $S$ whose set of busy slots is $X$ if and only if $\calJ'$ has a schedule $S'$ whose set of busy slots is $X$. \end{lemma}

+\begin{proof} We now justify Lemma~\ref{lem: assumption (iii) is valid}.
+It is sufficient to consider only the case when $\calJ'$ is obtained from $\calJ$ by modifying just one job, as then we can apply the lemma repeatedly.
+So suppose that we have two different jobs $i,j$ in $\calJ$ with $r_i = r_j$ and $d_j \le d_i$, and that $\calJ'$ is obtained from $\calJ$ by replacing $i$ by $i'$ such that $r_{i'} = r_i + 1$ and $d_{i'} = d_i$.

+$(\Leftarrow)$ This implication is trivial, because any schedule $S'$ of $\calJ'$ gives us a schedule $S$ of $\calJ$ with the same set of busy slots by simply replacing $i'$ by $i$ (if $i'$ is used at all).

+$(\Rightarrow)$ Consider a schedule $S$ of some subset of $\calJ$ in which $X$ is the set of busy slots.
+If $i$ is not scheduled in $S$ then we can simply use $S' = S$.
+If $i$ is scheduled in $S$ at slot other than $r_i$, then we can obtain $S'$ by replacing $i$ by $i'$.
+The last case is when $i$ is scheduled at a slot $r_i$ in $S$.
+If $j$ is scheduled in $S$ as well then we obtain $S'$ by swapping $i$ and $j$ in $S$ and then replacing $i$ by $i'$, with $i'$ scheduled where $j$ was scheduled in $S$.
+On the other hand, if $j$ is not scheduled in $S$, then we obtain $S'$ by replacing $i$ by $j$ which is scheduled at $r_j=r_i$.